 Refunds of student account credits resulting from financial aid are processed automatically — students do not need to contact the Office of Enrollment Services to request that a refund be processed.

 Refunds of credits resulting from other types of payments including but not limited to check/e-check, credit card, wire, state grant, 529, payment plan, commercial loan or contract with third party sponsor are not automatically refunded.
 These payments will be held to apply to future term charges.
 Refunds of credits from these funds may be processed by student request.
-If future term charges exist on the student account these amounts will be deducted from any refund.
-Students who wish to request a refund of credits from these type of payments should send an email to firstname.lastname@example.org from their Catholic University student email account.
+If future term charges exist on the student account, these amounts will be deducted from any refund.
+Students who wish to request a refund of credits from these types of payments should complete this form while logged into their Catholic University student email account.
 Student ID number must be included in the email.

 Refunds for students with federal student aid (FSA) credit balances are processed within 14 days of the date the credit balance was created, per federal regulation.
 A FSA credit balance is defined as a credit balance where the total federal funds on an account are greater than the total tuition and eligible fees.
 Federal (Title IV) funds include Direct loans, Perkins loans, Parent PLUS loans, and federal grants.

 Refunds for students with non-FSA credit balances are not required to be processed within 14 days but are processed automatically on an ongoing basis throughout the semester.

 When a refund is processed notification will be sent to the student's Catholic University email address.
 Students should keep in mind that changes to their account that occur after a refund is processed (schedule additions, housing/meal plan changes, financial aid adjustments, etc.) may result in a balance due to the university.